oshaughnessy/sierramountainll/_posts/2024-02-07-assessment-dates.md

 ---
 title: 2024 Season Dates
-tag: 2024, signup, assessments
+tag: 2024, signup, evaluations, tryouts
 ---

 In brief:

-- Feb 24: assessments
+- Feb 24: evaluations/tryouts
 - Mar 16: work day
 - Mar 23: opening day

-## Assessments
+## Evaluations

-Our player assessments will be on **Saturday, Feb 24** at the [SMLL fields]({{ site.baseurl }}/contact#fields).
+Our player evaluations will be on **Saturday, Feb 24** at the [SMLL fields]({{ site.baseurl }}/contact#fields).

 We'll include all leagues: